Reservoir Transformers: Related Work

 \section{Related Work}

-Recent work has shown that modern NLP models are able to function with different numbers of layers for different examples~\citep{Elbayad:2019depth,Fan:2019reducing}; that different layers specialize for different purposes~\citep{Zhang:2019alllayersequal}; that layers can be compressed~\citep{Li:2020traincompress}; and, that layers can be reordered~\citep{Press2019improving}.
-There is a growing body of work in efficient self-attention networks \citep{Tay:2020transformersurvey}, such as linear attention~\citep{Wang:2020linformer}, on how to process long context information~\citep{Beltagy:2020longformer} and on approximations to make transformers more scalable~\citep{Kitaev:2020reformer,Katharopoulos:2020linearattn}.
+Recent work has shown that modern NLP models are able to function with different numbers of layers for different examples~\citep{Elbayad:2019depth,Fan:2019reducing,he2021pipetransformer}; that different layers specialize for different purposes~\citep{Zhang:2019alllayersequal}; that layers can be compressed~\citep{Li:2020traincompress,zhu-etal-2019-panlp,shen2020q,sun2020mobilebert}; and, that layers can be reordered~\citep{Press2019improving}.
+There is a growing body of work in efficient self-attention networks \citep{Tay:2020transformersurvey}, such as linear attention~\citep{Wang:2020linformer}, on how to process long context information~\citep{Beltagy:2020longformer,ainslie-etal-2020-etc} and on approximations to make transformers more scalable~\citep{Kitaev:2020reformer,Katharopoulos:2020linearattn}.
 BigBIRD \citep{Zaheer2020big} provides random keys as additional inputs to its attention mechanism.
 Locality sensitive hashing (LSH) as employed e.g. in Reformer \citep{Kitaev:2020reformer} utilizes a fixed random projection.
+Random Feature Attention~\citep{peng2021random} uses random feature methods to approximate the softmax function.
 Performer~\citep{Choromanski:2020performer} computes the transformer's multi-head attention weights as a fixed orthogonal random projection.
-Closely related to this work,~\cite{Tay:2020synthesizer} showed that randomized alignment matrices in their ``Synthesizer'' architecture are sufficient for many NLP tasks.
+Closely related to this work,~\newcite{Tay:2020synthesizer} showed that randomized alignment matrices in their ``Synthesizer'' architecture are sufficient for many NLP tasks.
 While these works focus on random attention, we show that \emph{entire} layers can be random and fixed.
 We also show that entire layers can be replaced by fixed random projections that do not have any attention whatsoever.